FAQs

 Yes.
 Members from all three credit unions voted in favour, with each credit union surpassing the required 75% approval threshold.
 Here are the voting results:

-With a combined $15 billion in assets under management, the new credit union will serve more than 200,000 members, through 57 branches in 50 communities with 1,400 employees throughout Saskatchewan.
+With a combined $16 billion in assets under management, the merged credit union will serve more than 200,000 members, through 57 branches in 50 communities with 1,400 employees throughout Saskatchewan.
 This merger builds on the success of these three credit unions while staying true to their shared values and will create one of Canada’s leading credit unions.

-We are excited to leverage the talent we have in our existing credit unions!
-While there may be some changes to roles and structure through the integration process, we are committed to retaining all engaged employees who want to remain part of the new credit union.
+We are excited to leverage the talent we have in our legacy credit unions!
+While there may be some changes to roles and structure through the integration process, we are committed to retaining all engaged employees who want to remain part of the merged credit union.
 Any changes in roles or responsibilities will be managed fairly and transparently.
 This is the right thing to do.

 Absolutely.
 We’re committed to transparency.
 If there are any changes to your account or how you bank, we’ll communicate well in advance and support you through the transition.